 TransCode Therapeutics Announces Orphan Drug Designation Status for TTX-MC138 for Treatment of Pancreatic Cancer

-/EIN News/ -- BOSTON, Feb.
-28, 2023 (GLOBE NEWSWIRE) -- TransCode Therapeutics, Inc. (NASDAQ: RNAZ), the RNA Oncology CompanyTM committed to more effectively treating cancer using RNA therapeutics, announced today that it has received Orphan Drug Designation (ODD) from the U.S. Food and Drug Administration (FDA) for its lead therapeutic candidate, TTX-MC138, in pancreatic cancer.
+BOSTON, Feb.
+28, 2023 (GLOBE NEWSWIRE) -- TransCode Therapeutics, Inc. RNAZ, the RNA Oncology CompanyTM committed to more effectively treating cancer using RNA therapeutics, announced today that it has received Orphan Drug Designation (ODD) from the U.S. Food and Drug Administration (FDA) for its lead therapeutic candidate, TTX-MC138, in pancreatic cancer.

 Pancreatic cancer is the seventh leading cause of cancer-related deaths worldwide and fourth in the United States.
 The survival rate of pancreatic cancer is less than 10%, with exocrine pancreatic adenocarcinoma (PDAC), having a 5-year survival rate of only 1% when diagnosed at an advanced inoperable stage, which occurs in 80% of cases.
 Despite continued research, the prognosis for people with this malignancy has not improved in over 40 years.